 Lost in Translation

-The original translation of the word “bride” is Proto-Germanic word meaning “cook”.
+The original translation of the word “bride” is a Proto-Germanic word meaning “cook”.
 Not cool guys.

 Keep them boys away